Click Fraud Prevention – Identify & Reduce Bot Traffic in Your Paid Ads

 Meanwhile, networks and publishers also take the beating because of click fraud as it belittles their efforts.
 If the advertiser is concerned with conversion and ROI metrics of the campaign, they will notice that fraud-infected publisher have lower performance.
 Therefore, it is important to deploy a strategy that can tackle click fraud not only for the advertisers or networks but also for the publishers.
 This being a zero-sum game, the fraudulent source ends up eating earning of the honest one.

-Securing Your Ad Campaigns With Click Fraud Prevention
+How To Secure Ad Campaigns From Click Fraud Prevention

 The process of protecting the mobile ad campaigns against the mobile ad frauds can be segmented into two parts: